athmoon/PLC-4-uController/README.md

 This project utilizes:

-* The BuDDy BDD package for BDD implementation.
+* The BuDDy BDD package, for BDD implementation.
 Available in: https://sourceforge.net/projects/buddy/.
 With docummentation in: http://buddy.sourceforge.net/manual/main.html
 * The Mini-XML library, for XML manipulation.
 Available in: http://www.msweet.org/projects.php?Z3
+* The OrangeCad Web tool to design graphical finite-state machines and generate the espresso files.
+Available in: https://blog.ufes.br/orangecad/